jacobo/building_services/slides.md

         EyServicesFake::TresfiestasFake)
     end

-.notes there are different approaches to doing this...
+.notes SHAI tie in. there are different approaches to doing this...
 In my case I wrote tests in my API client that could run against either the "mock" server OR the "real" server.
 I used 2 gemfiles and the "internal" one actually includes the full Addons project as a gem.

 !SLIDE[bg=pictures/roots.jpg]
 ### In reality the process was not so linear